 Engineered Wood Flooring

-Engineered wood flooring is widely used in loft conversions because it provides the appearance of natural wood with improved structural stability.
+Engineered flooring is widely used in loft conversions because it offers the appearance of natural wood while providing improved structural stability.
+Benefits include:

 - greater resistance to temperature and humidity changes